yongjunshin/Introduction_to_Software_Testing_for_Safe_AI/modules/01_fundamentals/1_se_fundamentals.md

 ### **V model**

-The V model emphasizes verification and validation at each stage, with testing activities corresponding to each development phase.
+The V model shows the overall software development process emphasizing verification and validation activities corresponding to each development phase.

 - **Requirement gathering**: Collect and document user needs and system requirements
 - **System analysis**: Analyze requirements and define system architecture